-Both in 2020 and in 2019, the exercise price of instruments convertible to equity instruments was above their market value, therefore there is no dilution effect in 2020 or 2019.
-Details of the Incentive Scheme III are described in note 21.2.
+In 2020, the exercise price of instruments convertible to equity instruments was above their market value, therefore there is no dilution effect in this period.
+Details of the Incentive Scheme III and IV are described note 21.2.

 The Company has no dilutive financial instruments other than those described above.